Arcadia / Capella, a field-proven modeling solution for system and software architecture engineering (presented by Thales)

-Melody, a modeling platform supporting Arcadia
+Capella, a modeling platform supporting Arcadia

-Melody is a graphical modeling workbench built upon the state-of-the-art Sirius (EMF Modeling Project) and Kitalpha (EMF Modeling Project Proposal) technologies.
+Capella is a graphical modeling workbench built upon the state-of-the-art Sirius (EMF Modeling Project) and Kitalpha (EMF Modeling Project Proposal) technologies.

 - Advanced features to manage complexity, including relevant diagram filters, layers, and dynamically computed model graphical simplifications.